gel/gel.github.io/content/interviews/1-intro/_index.md

 - Provide active relevant work examples and data-points.

-After switching job positions more than 5 times (vertical or lateral career moves) I have finally decided to document the steps and optimize the process for myself and others.
+After switching jobs more than 5 times (vertical or lateral career moves) I have finally decided to document the steps and optimize the process for myself and others.